SkyRats/IMAV2022-NanocopterAi/simulation/README.md

-# IMAV2022 Nanocopter AI Challenge

-This repository is meant to house the development of a [crazyflie 2.x. challenge, for the 2022 IMAV competition](https://2022.imavs.org/index.php/competition/nanocopter-ai-challenge/).

-This repository is divided in three directories, one used for simulating the drone and AI using [webots](https://cyberbotics.com/#cyberbotics), one used for the actual drone (crazyflie), and one for the AI-deck.

-## This is the simulation directory
+## Simulation

 This repository is based on the [crazyflie_simulation by Bitcraze](https://github.com/bitcraze/crazyflie-simulation), as well as the [simulation enviroment created by IMAV](https://github.com/tudelft/crazyflie-simulation).

+This simulation is meant to test the use of our gate detection algorithm, the obstacle detection AI, as well as the overall strategy employed at the competition.
 ---

 # Webots